Antiquities Act can help diversify public lands and cultural sites

-Among our most cherished places protected by the Antiquities Act are sites that honor Native American culture, like Gila Cliff Dwellings National Monument and Chaco Culture National Historical Park.
-César E. Chávez National Monument, designated by President Obama in 2012, honors its great namesake Latino labor leader, and among several important parks and monuments saluting African American history are two monuments protected in 2013 by President Obama, Harriet Tubman National Monument (Maryland) and Charles Young Buffalo Soldiers National Monument (Ohio).
-While there is still work to be done, we are making progress on the goal of our public lands reflecting the full range of diversity in our nation.
+Among the most cherished places protected by the Antiquities Act are sites that honor Native American culture, like Gila Cliff Dwellings National Monument and Chaco Culture National Historical Park.
+César E. Chávez National Monument, designated by President Obama in 2012, honors its great namesake Latino labor leader, and among several important parks and monuments saluting African-American history are two monuments protected in 2013 by President Obama, Harriet Tubman National Monument (Maryland) and Charles Young Buffalo Soldiers National Monument (Ohio).
+While there is still work to be done, we are making progress on the goal of public lands reflecting the full range of diversity in the U.S.

 Future monuments and parks still in danger